catalyst-eval/knowledge-base/tag-glossary.md

 - **monotropism**: Attention style characterized by intense focus on a single interest or task at a time.
 - **combined-neurotype-experience**: The unique neurological experience of individuals with multiple neurodevelopmental conditions (e.g., autism and ADHD together).
 - **autistic-inertia**: Difficulty initiating or changing activities, particularly notable during transitions.
-- **interoception**: Sense of the internal state of the body, including emotional awareness, hunger, temperature, pain, etc.
+- **interoception**: Sense of the internal state of the body, including emotional awareness, hunger, temperature, pain, etc. Fundamental to emotional regulation in neurodivergent individuals and increasingly recognized as a key factor in self-regulation.
 - **autistic-burnout**: State of chronic exhaustion, reduced functioning, and increased autism traits following periods of high accommodation demands.
 - **executive-function**: Cognitive processes including working memory, flexible thinking, and self-control.
 - **cognitive-differences**: Fundamental differences in how information is processed, organized, and recalled in neurodivergent individuals.